tsedio/tsed-cli/CONTRIBUTING.md

 ### Commit & Push a feature

-This command rebases your branch feature from the production branch, runs the test, and pushes your branch.
+This command rebases your branch feature from the master branch, runs the test, and pushes your branch.

 ```bash
 git commit -m "feat(domain): Your message"